redyf/nixdots/README.md

 12. **Use rpi-imager** again and select the image you just built to be installed on Raspberry PI.

-13. **Enjoy!** (My RaspberryPI5 host is in this repo, it's called selene.
-Just in case you want a working profile with Sway installed out of the box).

 All references are written below.
 I wouldn't be able to install it without them!
 I really appreciate their hard work, make sure to give them a star.

 <hr>